openstack/ironic/doc/source/contributor/bugs.rst

 An enhancement request additionally:

 * benefits the overall project, not just one consumer.
-If you have a case that is specific to your requirements, think about ways to make ironic extensible to be able to cover it.
+If you have a case that is specific to your requirements, think about ways to make Ironic extensible to be able to cover it.

 * does not unnecessary increase the project scope.
-Consider if your idea can be implemented without changing ironic or its projects, maybe it actually should?
+Consider if your idea can be implemented without changing Ironic or its projects, maybe it actually should?

+* should specify if you are willing to perform the work to enhance Ironic yourself, of if you're submitting a request to for the project team to executed your requested enhancement.

 Triaging Guide
 --------------